-(

-No. of accounts where SDR has nding as on the ng date Amount outstanding as on the reporting date with respect to accounts where conversion of debt

-been invoked to equity is pending to equity has taken place
+No. of accounts where SDR has been invoked Amount outstanding as on the reporting date reporting date accounts where o nding as on the with respect to conversion of debt is pending Amount outstanding as on the reporting date with respect to accounts where conversion of debt to equity has taken place

-Deell IIIvokeu Classified as Classified as Classified as Classified as Classified as Classified as
+been invoked Classified as Classified as Classified as Classified as Classified as Classified as

 Standard NPA Standard NPA Standard NPA

 0

 (1) (12,933) (12,933)

-29. Disclosure on Change in Ownerhip outside SDR Scheme (accounts which are currently under the stand-still period)

-(Rs. in Lacs)
+29. Disclosure on Change in Ownerhip outside SDR Scheme (accounts which are currently under the stand-still period) (Rs. in Lacs)

-No. of accounts where change in ownership is decided Amount outstanding as on the reporting date Amount outstanding as on the reporting date with respect to accounts where conversion of debt to equity is pending / invocation of pledge of Amount outstanding as on the reporting date with respect to accounts where conversion of debt to equity is pending / invocation of pledge of equity shares has Amount outstanding as on the reporting date with respect to accounts where change in ownership is envisaged by issuance of fresh shares or sale of promoters equity

-equity share taken place or promoters equity

-Classified Classified Classified Classified Classified as Classified as Classified as Classified as

-as Standard as NPA as Standard as NPA Standard NPA Standard NPA

-1 8,775 - - - 8,775 - - -

-(-) (-) (-) (-) (-) (-) (-) (-) (-)
+(110: 111 2400) No. of Amount out standing as Amount outstanding as Amount outstanding as Amount outstanding as on the accounts on the repo rting date on the reporting date on the reporting date with reporting date with respect where with respect to accounts respect to accounts where to accounts where change change in where conversion of debt conversion of debt to equity in ownership is envisaged by ownership to equity is pending / is pending / invocation of issuance of fresh shares or sale is decided invocation of pledge of pledge of equity shares has of promoters equity equity share: s is pending taken place Classified Classified Classified Classified Classified as Classified as Classified as Classified as as Standard as NPA as Standard as NPA Standard NPA Standard NPA 1 8,775 - - - 8,775 - - - (-) (-) (-) (-) (-) (-) (-) (-) (-)